ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Returned values**

-- Domain name.
-If ClickHouse can parse the input string as a URL.
-[String](../data-types/string.md).
+- Domain name if ClickHouse can parse the input string as a URL.
+Otherwise, an empty string.
-- Empty string.
-If ClickHouse cannot parse the input string as a URL.
 [String](../data-types/string.md).

 **Example**